BAAL awards a Book Prize at its annual conference in August/September.

 Judging of titles

-(1) All entries to the BAAL Book Prize will be considered by a panel of expert reviewers whose teaching and research interests coincide with the titles under consideration.
+(1) All entries to the BAAL Book Prize will be considered by a panel of expert reviewers.
 The panel will recommend titles for the shortlist.
 BAAL conflict of interest procedures will be strictly adhered to in all stages of the competition.

 (2) The short-listed titles will be considered by a second panel of judges who are themselves experienced researchers and authors and well known in the field.

 (3) Eligibility is not restricted to UK publishers/authors.
 We welcome nominations from publishers outside the UK who might wish to draw their books to the attention of a British academic audience.

 (4) The process of selection and judging is designed to bring nominated titles to the attention of staff and students in a wide range of institutions.
-Even where nominations are not short-listed, publishers can be sure that their new titles will get valuable publicity.
+Even where nominations are not short-listed, we publicise nominated titles through our newsletter, website announcements and on social media.
+Publishers are encouraged to coordinate their nominations as we ask publishers to limit the number of entries to 5 each year.

 (5) The definition of ‘applied linguistics’ is to be interpreted in a wide sense.
 Please refer to What is applied linguistics on the BAAL website.
-If you are in doubt about the eligibility of a title, please contact the Publications Secretary.
+If you are in doubt about the eligibility of a title, please contact the Publications Secretary (Dr. Alex Ho-Cheong Leung).

 (6) Judges are requested when making their decisions to take account of a range of criteria, including the production quality of the book, and the style of presentation and language.